Home - Homes Victoria logo

 Applications on the VHR for the reason of family violence

 This data reports on VHR applications where the primary applicant has been approved to the VHR for the reason of family violence.
 Victim survivors of family violence may apply for any VHR category where they meet the criteria.
-There are also specific ‘family violence’ priority types within three priority access categories on the VHR where experiences of family violence are the basis of eligibility for social housing:
+There are also specific ‘family violence’ priority types within 2 priority access categories on the VHR where experiences of family violence are the basis of eligibility for social housing for new applicants:

 • Homeless with support – family violence (for new applicants only)

-• Special housing needs – family violence (for both new and transfer applicants)
+• Special housing needs – family violence (for new applicants only)

 Aboriginal Victorians on the VHR